aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 the execution.

 ![](images/member-account-ssm-dashboard.png)
-<p align="center">Figure 7: Automation executions (member account)</p>
+<p align="center">Figure 8: Automation executions (member account)</p>

 To confirm that the license utilization data has been updated in AWS License Manager, using the management account and selected Region, open the **License Manager** console.
-Depending on the licenses consumed, the **Customer managed licenses** list will look something like Figure 8:
+Depending on the licenses consumed, the **Customer managed licenses** list will look something like Figure 9 in each region:

 ![](images/customer-managed-licenses.png)
-<p align="center">Figure 8: Customer managed licenses</p>
+<p align="center">Figure 9: Customer managed licenses</p>

 ## Adding new accounts and Regions

-The solution will automatically cover any new AWS accounts that you provision under the OUs you specified when you created the association.
+The solution will automatically cover any new AWS accounts that you provision under the OUs you specified when you created the association (Note: Lambda function that shares the Discover document with member accounts is invoked every day).
 If you create new OUs or add Regions, you will need to update the following solution components:

 **CloudFormation**: